What is Return and Earn?

 Yes.
 You can continue to place your drink containers in your yellow lid bin for recycling as usual.
-The Return and Earn Scheme is designed to complement Council's kerbside recycling service to help reduce litter and encourage people to recycle drink containers when away from home.
+The Return and Earn Scheme is designed to complement our kerbside recycling service to help reduce litter and encourage people to recycle drink containers when away from home.
 If you put your eligible containers in your household recycling bin you won't receive the 10 cent refund.

 What are the benefits of the Return and Earn scheme?

 The environment and the community will both benefit from the introduction of the Return and Earn Scheme.